AkshathRaghav/AkshathRaghav.github.io/_projects/gem5.md

 Both mechanisms were implemented and evaluated within the gem5 O3CPU as part of Purdue’s ECE 565 coursework.
 The work focuses on correctness, integration into gem5’s existing pipeline and cache models, and quantitative evaluation across memory-intensive benchmarks.

+These projects were a part of the ECE 565 class at Purdue, taught by Prof. [T. N. Vijaykumar](https://scholar.google.com/citations?user=6eun8QkAAAAJ&hl=en)!
+As such, I'm only discussing the results below.

 ## Project1: Waiting Instruction Buffer

-Please find the implementation tips [here]().
-Below, we discuss results.

 {% include figure.liquid loading="eager" path="assets/img/gem5/ipc_wib_comparison.png" title="example image" class="img-fluid rounded z-depth-1" %}
 <div class="caption">